-We had cash and cash equivalents of approximately \$23.8 million as of December 31, 2022.
-We currently anticipate that our available capital resources, including our existing cash and cash equivalents, accounts receivable balances and the remaining \$20 million available under the SPA by mutual agreement between the Company and Petrichor, will be sufficient to meet our expected working capital and capital expenditure requirements as our business is currently conducted for at least the next 12 months.
+We had cash and cash equivalents of approximately \$13.3 million as of December 31, 2023.
+We currently anticipate that our available capital resources, including our existing cash and cash equivalents, accounts receivable balances and the remaining \$15 million available under the SPA and subject to mutual agreement between the Company and Petrichor, will be sufficient to meet our expected working capital and capital expenditure requirements as our business is currently conducted for at least the next 12 months.
+In March of 2024, we announced a licensing deal with Norgine.
+The deal with Norgine provided the Company with approximately \$43 million cash with approximately another \$229 million in the future from milestone payments and royalties.